Harmelodic/harmelodic.github.io/docs/software-engineering/index.md

 ## ⚠️⚠️⚠️ WARNING!

-**This is a new section of my site that is still under-construction.**
+**This is a new section of my site that is still under-construction/not "finished".**

 **You can instead view my [current posts on Software Engineering](../blog/software-engineering/index.md), or come back later.**